BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

-Here, $\ICA$ denotes the result of the derived global section functor applied to the perverse IC complex. \end{theorem} We explain how to recover the above results of \cite{nakajima1997heisenberg,nakajima1998quiver,grojnowski1996instantons} from Theorem~\ref{theorem:mainRTthm} in \S \ref{subsec:GN}. \begin{remark} A consequence of our results is that $\Fg_{\Pi_Q}^{\ttBPS}$acts faithfully on the direct sum of modules $\mathbb{M}_{\ff}(Q)$ provided by taking the cohomology of Nakajima quiver varieties for various framing vectors $\ff$.
+Here, $\ICA$ is the derived global section functor applied to the perverse IC complex, and $L_{\lambda}$, with $\lambda$ a linear form on $\BoZ^{Q_0}$, denotes the irreducible lowest weight representation of $\Fg_{\Pi_Q}^{\ttBPS}$ of lowest weight $\lambda$ (see \S\ref{subsection:lowestweightmodule}). \end{theorem} We explain how to recover the above results of \cite{nakajima1997heisenberg,nakajima1998quiver,grojnowski1996instantons} from Theorem~\ref{theorem:mainRTthm} in \S \ref{subsec:GN}. \begin{remark} A consequence of our results is that $\Fg_{\Pi_Q}^{\ttBPS}$ acts faithfully on the direct sum of modules $\mathbb{M}_{\ff}(Q)$ provided by taking the cohomology of Nakajima quiver varieties for various framing vectors $\ff$.
 In \cite{maulik2019quantum} Maulik and Okounkov associate to each quiver $Q$ a Lie algebra $\Fg_{\MO,Q}$ (after extending scalars from $\BoQ$ to an equivariant cohomology ring).
 By construction, their Lie algebra acts faithfully on cohomology of Nakajima quiver varieties, and admits a $\BoZ^{Q_0}$-graded weight space decomposition.
 Furthermore, $\Fg_{\MO,Q}$ is conjectured to be a generalised Kac--Moody Lie algebra, is conjectured to be already defined over $\BoQ$, and is known to contain the usual Kac--Moody Lie algebra associated to $Q$.
-The main results of this paper, then, should be taken as strong evidence for the conjectures\footnote{These conjectures have now been proved in \cite{botta2023okounkov}.
+The main results of this paper, then, should be taken as strong evidence for the conjectures (in \cite{maulik2019quantum} and \cite{davison2020bps} respectively) that $\Fg_{\MO,Q}$ can be defined over $\BoQ$, and (after extending scalars) there is an isomorphism $\Fn^{\ttBPS,+}_{\Pi_Q}\cong\Fn^+_{\MO,Q}$. \end{remark} \begin{remark} These conjectures have now been proved in \cite{botta2023okounkov}.
 The proof uses in an essential way the description of the BPS Lie algebra as a generalised Kac--Moody Lie algebra which forms Theorem \ref{corollary:absBor}, as well as the description of its representation theory contained in Theorem \ref{rep_thy_thm}.
-These conjectures in turn imply Okounkov's conjecture equating the graded dimensions of $\Fg_{\MO,Q}$ with coefficients of Kac polynomials, see \cite{botta2023okounkov, SVMOproof}.} (in \cite{maulik2019quantum} and \cite{davison2020bps} respectively) that $\Fg_{\MO,Q}$ can be defined over $\BoQ$, and (after extending scalars) there is an isomorphism $\Fn^{\ttBPS,+}_{\Pi_Q}\cong\Fn^+_{\MO,Q}$. \end{remark}
+These conjectures in turn imply Okounkov's conjecture equating the graded dimensions of $\Fg_{\MO,Q}$ with coefficients of Kac polynomials, see \cite{botta2023okounkov, SVMOproof}.
+The conjecture in \cite{maulik2019quantum} that the Maulik--Okounkov Lie algebra is defined over $\BoQ$ is reduced to our Corollary \ref{triv_ext_BPS} by \cite{botta2023okounkov} and the present paper. \end{remark}